-Volunteers for all Divisions Respect-in- Sport (Valid for 5 years) HSCP - Hockey Canada Safety Program (valid for 6 seasons) Criminal Record Check (valid for 3 seasons) CATT (Concussion Awareness Training Tool) (One-time certification)
+Volunteers for all Divisions Respect-in- Sport (Valid for 5 years) HSCP - Hockey Canada Safety Program (valid for 3 seasons) Criminal Record Check (valid for 1 season) CATT (Concussion Awareness Training Tool) (One-time certification)

-Director Yes Yes Yes
+Director Yes Yes

-Divisional Co.
-Yes Yes Yes

-Team Managers Yes Yes Yes
+Team Manager Yes Yes Yes

-On-ice Assistants Yes Yes Yes
+On ice Assistants Yes Yes Yes

-Safety Person Yes Yes Yes Yes
+Team Safety Yes Yes Yes Yes

-Table 4: Association and Team Official Certification Requirements
+Table 3: Association and Team Official Certification Requirements

-18. Complaint Handling Policy and Procedure Policy
+18 Complaint Handling Policy and Procedure Policy

 18.1 It is the policy of KPMHA that the Society must follow Procedural Fairness when a complaint is received.
 Incidents must be reported by procedure to ensure handling in a professional, unbiased, respectful and timely manner and to be resolved at the earliest appropriate level.
 Resolution cannot offer complete confidentiality but KPMHA assures its members that complaints will be handled discreetly, respectfully and in the confidence of the parties involved.
-KPMHA strives to ensure the rights and well being of all its members - players, parents/guardians, and volunteers.
+KPMHA strives to ensure the rights and well-being of all its members: players, parents/guardians, and volunteers.